jankichauhan/BoardGamesRatings/README.md

 * [Future Analysis](#future-analysis)

 ## Motivation
-The other day one of my classmate asked me 'which is my favorite board game?
-Do I have any recommendations?'.
-I immediately thought of Viticulture(you make wine and get points when you ship them).
-Overall I am really like playing games published by Stonemaier games.
-Jamey Stegmaier and Uwe Rosenberg are my top game designers.
-To answer the recommendation question, I always go with gateway games i.e. ones with straight forward rules, shorter playtime(so you can play again) and good components.
-Also, for me game designers and game publishers put good weight when trying new games.
-It will be interesting to see if these factors i.e playtime, complexity, game designer and game publisher contribute to the ratings of the game.
-Are there other factors which influence the ratings of game.
+I got introduced to board games in Dec 2010, no one had plans for the holidays and we all had enough of movie watching.
+We played Ticket to Ride and then Settler of Catan a few days later; it was so much fun, I loved it.
+Since then it has been board games over movies(for me!)
+When you have been board games for 10 years, you start developing your favorites.
+I am biased towards Euro games(specially worker placement games), any game by Jamey Stegmaier or Uwe Rosenberg I am willing to give a try.
+On the other hand card games are not in my top 10.
+Dominion is one of the best gateway games but it didn't appeal to me.
+The other criteria I heard a lot in the board game community is the playtime, some prefer longer and many prefer shorter playtime(so one can play again).
+I believe these criterias play a significant part in rating a board game.
+My job here is to find such criterias i.e playtime, category, game designer and game publisher and weigh their significance.
+Are there other factors which influence the ratings of a game?

 ## Data Exploration
-I am using board game geek's api to get information on individual board game.
+I am using board game geek's api to get information on individual board game, extract the fields using an xml parser and save it a sql table.
 ### Data Pipeline

 ![](images/DataPipeline.png)